What we teach

 Club and Other Social Partner Dances We Teach In Northern VA

-Salsa dance is a high-energy, sensual Latin partner dance known for its infectious rhythmsdynamic body movement, and playful interaction between partners.
-Originating from Afro-Cuban roots and popularized in New York City during the 1960s, it blends elements of mambo, rumba, cha-cha, and jazz to create a bold, flavorful style.
+Salsa is a high-energy Latin partner dance known for its rhythm, movement, and playful connection between partners.
+It developed from Afro-Cuban roots and grew in popularity in New York City.

 The name “salsa” (Spanish for “sauce”) reflects its nature as a mixture of diverse influences, making it a globally popular, accessible, and energetic dance form enjoyed by all ages.